sebjwallace/HTM-theory-viz/StructureOfTheCortex.md

 ## Pyramidal Neurons

 Although there are many types of neurons that span the cortical layers, about 80% of them are pyramidal neurons.
 They are excititory neurons that receieve inputs from thousands of excititory synapses.
+Or in other words, they are connected to thousands of other neurons within the cortical region.
+A single neuron has a very small effect on another neuron.
+A neuron will only activate if a group other neurons its connected to activate at the same time.
+To get a better idea of how this works we will look at dendrites.